-Memorial services will be held at a later date at Westminster Presbyterian Church.
+Memorial services will be held at 10:00 a.m., Monday, June 22, 202 in Westminster Presbyterian Church.
 Arrangements are by Boxwell Brothers Funeral Directors, Amarillo.

 Upon graduation from Texas A&M, Rick moved to Dallas, TX where he practiced accounting and soon became a partner in the accounting firm of Salmon, Sims, and Thomas LLP.
 His specialty was auditing and marketing throughout the United States.
 He retired from Salmon, Sims, and Thomas LLP in 2015.